Log camera changes during live events for easy and fast post-production

 - Integrates with most production switchers to log when the director changes camera (ATEM and TriCaster™ through network connection, other switchers through GPI/tally)

 - Exports multicam clip EDL to Adobe Premiere Pro and Apple Final Cut Pro X & 7

-- Timecode sources: LTC, Timecode Buddy, Mac clock
+- Timecode sources: Audio LTC, Timecode Systems products (Network or Bluetooth), MovieRecorder, Mac clock

 - REST API to add markers and change angle from a simple web page

 Multicam Logger allows a user to log all of the different angles (or inputs) used in a live multi-camera production.
 It records which input the director has selected on his video mixer and when.
 Multicam Logger thus creates a multicam clip for Final Cut Pro X, Final Cut Pro 7 and Adobe Premiere Pro using the logs and the files recorded by any type of video recorder.
 The purpose is to use the resulting media to edit a final version of the production which could include necessary corrections.

 Selecting an on your production switcher automatically selects it on Multicam Logger.
 The clean and easy to use interface indicates which item is currently selected as Program and which is selected as Preview.

 By moving from camera to camera or from one device to another device, Multicam Logger notes the timecode for the start and the end of the selection.
 It also displays the duration and which input has been used.